 How do I learn more about St. Rita High School?

 If you do not currently receive St. Rita literature in the mail please click the Join Our Mailing List and we will send you more information about St. Rita.
 Being on the St. Rita mailing list will allow you to receive information throughout the year about upcoming Grade School events, Open Houses, Camps & Clinics, and everything you would need to know about St. Rita.
 Please click here for the Calendar of Events.

 Students wishing to visit St. Rita are encouraged to spend a Shadow Day here.
 Shadowing at St. Rita allows a prospective student to experience what a day is typically like at St. Rita High School.
 Please click here to register for a Shadow Day.

 How do I apply to St. Rita High School?

 8th grade students seeking admission to St. Rita should take our entrance exam.
-The Entrance Exam will be held at St. Rita on Saturday, January 14, 2017 at 8:00 AM.
-There is no pre-registration for the exam.
+The Entrance Exam will be held at St. Rita on Saturday, December 2, 2017 at 8:00 AM.
 All remaining admission documents will be distributed at the Entrance Exam.

 Does St. Rita High School offer Financial Aid?